-This section can be presented to the group in about 25-30
+This section can be presented to the group in about 25-30 minutes.

-Depending on the experience of your group, it may make
+Depending on the experience of your group, it may make sense to read this section aloud.

 Keep in mind that, in addition to cancer patients, you may encounter caregivers, doctors, nurses, staff members and others whom you can impact in a positive way.